Last Updated on June 9, 2021 by Dr Sanusi Umar MD

 Does health insurance cover the cost of an Acne Keloidalis Nuchae large or small lump on the back of the head needing a surgical cure?

 Health insurance will generally not cover the cost of any procedure that might be deemed as cosmetic and not associated with a threat to the patient’s health.
-However, the nature of each individual case varies and certain exceptions may be considered in very rare circumstances.
+However, the nature of each case varies, and certain exceptions may be considered in scarce circumstances.
 Furthermore, not all AKN surgery clinics and service providers will accept payment through health insurance.

 Do I absolutely need an AKN surgical removal of the bump at the back of my head?
 Can I choose natural treatments, medicine, or laser instead?